bewketut/QuranKerim/README.md

 Ramadan Kerim!!!!

---Bewketu(bts)/or(by Islamic Nome de guerre -Bilal al-habeshi-given to me in my stay in Sydney to make easy for aussies to say my name)
+--Bewket(bts)/or(--by Islamic Nome de guerre -Bilal al-habeshi-given to me during my stay in Sydney to make it easy for aussies to pronounce my name)